secretstartups/handbook/job-families/engineering/quality/opensource-outreach/engineering-manager/index.html.md

 title: "Open-source Outreach Engineering Manager"
 ---

+Open-source Outreach Engineers

 ## Responsibilities

-* Manage a team of Community Outreach Engineers
+* Manage a team of Open-source Outreach Engineers
 * Contribute to GitLab MR Coach processes, one or more MR Coach speciality
 * Author project plans for Engineering Open Source Outreach efforts
 * Run agile project management processes
 * Provide guidance and coaching to team members on technical contributions, product architecture, and other areas
 * Collaborate closely with our Developer Relations team and Core team
 * Improve our outreach contribution processes

 ## Requirements